The Contrarian Take: How To Argue Halloween III is the Best Halloween Movie (Besides The Original)

 Closing Argument

-Unlike our previous contrarian case, this is a bigger hill to climb to convince your friends that you are making a real argument that Halloween III is actually good.
-These contentions should persuade, but, you are going against 30+ years of uninformed propaganda against this movie.
+Unlike our previous contrarian case, this is a bigger hill to climb to convince your friends that you are making a real argument that Halloween III is good.
+These contentions should persuade, but you are going against 30+ years of uninformed propaganda against this movie.
 So your closing argument needs to be special.

 Isn’t this what we want in our Halloween sequels??
 (Make sure you ask this question loudly, gesturing with both arms around the room.
 Turn up the theatrics.
-You want to entertain your friends too)
+You want to entertain your friends, too.

-Ask yourself, are we better off as a culture with 11 crappy Michael Myers movies because Hollywood is terrified to do something different with fan favorite characters?
-Or should we instead right historical wrongs, and embrace a truly original, popcorn scary and creepy movie like Halloween III so we can encourage Hollywood to take more chances and embrace the holiday of Halloween for future Halloween movies instead of embracing a 40+ year old character?
+Ask yourself, are we better off as a culture with 12 crappy Michael Myers movies because Hollywood is terrified to do something different with fan favorite characters?
+Or should we instead right historical wrongs, and embrace a truly original, popcorn scary and creepy movie like Halloween III, so we can encourage Hollywood to take more chances and embrace the holiday of Halloween for future Halloween movies instead of embracing a 40+ year old character?

 And then,

-“I rest my case”
+“I rest my case.”